 Goal Setting and Clear Expectations

 Establish clear and achievable goals for employees.
-When expectations are well-defined, employees are more likely to stay focused and motivated.
+Well-defined expectations encourage employees to stay focused and motivated.

 Define Clear Objectives